 Otis College continues to monitor the evolving COVID-19 situation and is working closely with local authorities and our healthcare partners to ensure our community is as informed and prepared as possible.
-We are following guidance from the U.S. Centers for Disease Control and Prevention (CDC) for higher education institutions that do not have COVID-19 identified in their community to plan and prepare for the possibility of community-level outbreaks.
+We are following guidance from the U.S. Centers for Disease Control and Prevention (CDC) for higher education institutions to take the necessary steps when a case has been identified to ensure the health and safety of our entire Otis College community.

 Further notifications regarding any changes in the College’s operating status will be disseminated via email, with the LiveSafe app as a notification back-up.
 If you have not downloaded the LiveSafe app, we strongly suggest that you do so now.

 - May 8: Virtual Annual Exhibition 2020 website and Commencement website launch.